Usage data dashboard and overage calculations

 For example:

-Counts every time the customer adds each standard export A and H per site, which makes five (5) exports.
+Counts every time you add each standard export A and H per site, which makes five (5) exports.

-Counts the main exports B and E only once for each export ID per site, regardless of how many times the customer added them.
+Counts the main exports B and E only once for each export type per site, regardless of how many times you added them.
 This makes four (4) exports.

 Counts two (2) sub-exports C belonging to the main export D, and one (1) sub-export F belonging to the main export G, only once for each main export per site.
 This makes three (3) exports.